Retailer Guide | Amazon

 • The “product” is defined as the total cubic volume of the primary product and the included components necessary for the function/use of the product.

-• The product-to-package ratio is then calculated as the cubic volume of the product divided by the cubic volume of the packaging.
+• The product-to-package ratio is then calculated as the product's cubic volume divided by the packaging's cubic volume.

 Note that hazardous materials (HAZMAT-classified products or products with any transportation-regulated symbols or markings) cannot be certified as Tier 1 or Tier 2 (but can achieve Tier 3 PFP certification).